 Training programs and seminars at HKNC headquarters in Sands Point, New York, feature small classes that foster a high level of personal attention and maximize hands-on learning opportunities.

-Part 1 Online — August 21 -25, 2017 Online participation required for course completion
+Part 1 Online -- September 21 - October 2, 2020 Online participation is required for course completion.

-Part 2 On-site — September 6-8, 2017 At the Helen Keller National Center in Sands Point, NY
+Part 2 On-site -- October 7 - 9, 2020 at the Helen Keller National Center in Sands Point, NY

 This seminar is aimed at preparing vocational rehabilitation counselors and placement specialists as well as job developers and other related professionals with knowledge and skills needed to support individuals who are deaf-blind in finding and maintaining fulfilling employment that leads to an increased quality of life.

 The seminar will be held in the Leona and Harry B. Helmsley Conference Center on the campus of the Helen Keller National Center, a beautiful 25-acre facility in Sands Point, Long Island, NY.
 The Center is convenient to most NYC area airports.
 Housing is available on campus on a first come/first served basis.

 This course is for vocational rehabilitation counselors and placement specialists, job developers, and other professionals in need of knowledge and skills related to supporting individuals who are deaf-blind in finding and maintaining employment.